 Virgin Atlantic 747 to test biofuel in early 2008

-BOSTON (Reuters) - British billionaire Richard Branson said on Monday his Virgin Group hopes to produce clean biofuels by around the start of the next decade and early next year will test a jet plane on renewable fuel.
+BOSTON (Reuters) - Billionaire Richard Branson said on Monday his Virgin Group VA.UL hopes to produce clean biofuels by around the start of the next decade and early next year will test a jet plane on renewable fuel.

 Virgin hopes to provide clean fuel for buses, trains and cars within three or four years, Branson told a Mortgage Bankers Association meeting in Boston.